Guachi language

-Guachí (Wachí) is an extinct, apparently Guaicuruan language of Argentina.
+Guachí (Wachí) is an extinct language isolate, possibly related to Guaicuruan, of Brazil.
 It is usually classified as one of the Guaicuruan languages, but the data is insufficient to demonstrate that.
+The people it was spoken by were Guaicuruanized.

 Documentation

-Guachi is known only from 145 words collected by Francis de Castelnau from March to early April of 1845 in the Miranda area of Argentina.
+Guachi is known only from 145 words collected by Francis de Castelnau from March to early April 1845 in the Miranda area of Argentina.

 Classification

 Viegas Barros (2004) proposes that Guachi, as well as Payaguá, may be a Macro-Guaicurúan language.
 However, Campbell (2012) classifies Guachi as a language isolate.

 Vocabulary

 Guachi words and affixes listed in Viegas Barros (2004):